valist-io/valist/docs/multi-factor-everything.md

 # Multi-Factor Everything

 One of the coolest features of Valist is that there is a multi-factor system for everything.
-With multi-factor everything you can eliminate single points of failure within your software supply chain and have all actions audited and approved from members across your organization.
+With multi-factor everything you can eliminate single points of failure within your software supply chain and have all actions audited and approved by members across your organization.

 ## How it works